xbmc/kodi-tv/src/content/article/kodi-21-0-omega-rc1/index.md

     screen, a stylised Greek letter "Omega" around it.
   src: /images/blog/kodi_splash_v21.0_omega_rc_1080p.webp
 ---
 Can you feel the excitement building in the air?
-Well, you should, as we are ready for our first Release Candidate for Kodi "Omega"!
+Well, you should, as we are ready for our first Release Candidate for Kodi 21.0 "Omega"!

 This is a major release, so, as you'd expect, it comes with many new features.
-However, with a core change to FFmpeg 6.0, there is a very good chance that some regressions may occur.
-As such, please be aware that installing this will most likely break things, and we'd really like your help at that point to identify the problems and get them fixed.
-Please raise [Github issues](https://github.com/xbmc/xbmc/issues) with full debug logs to help us resolve any issues you wonderful testers come across.
+However, with a core change to FFmpeg 6.0, there is a very good chance that we'll get some regressions  As such, please be aware that installing this will most likely break things, and we'd really like your help at that point to identify the problems and get them fixed.
+Please raise [Github issues](https://github.com/xbmc/xbmc/issues) with full debug logs to help us resolve any issues that you wonderful testers come across.

 First, we'd like to make a few targeted announcements.